qorg11/kill9/harmful/software/signal.md

 sane repository does this with RSA))

 Also: A checksum **IS NOT** a signature.
-Your local fed can break onto your server, put a backdoored APK, and change the signatures.
+Your local fed can break onto your server, put a backdoored APK, and change the checksums.
 What a fed cannot do though is to sign that backdoored APK with your PGP key, because you need the private key to sign.
 Also the passphrase in any sane implementation of OpenPGP, BTW F-Droid signs the packages